Convergence Analysis of the Random Bisection Method: Arbitrary root distribution

-\begin{thm} Let $F$ be the cumulative density function of the cuts $c_n$, $G_n$ the cumulative density function of the normalized roots $r_n$, $H(t)$ the cumulative density function defined in \Cref{thm - pdf}, and let $\ell_n$ be defined as in \eqref{def - l}.
-Then the cumulative density function of $\ell_n$ is
+\begin{thm} Let $F$ be the cumulative distribution function of the cuts $c_n$, $G_n$ the cumulative distribution function of the normalized roots $r_n$, $H(t)$ the cumulative distribution function defined in \Cref{thm - pdf}, and let $\ell_n$ be defined as in \eqref{def - l}.
+Then the cumulative distribution function of $\ell_n$ is